Biden opens holidays, pardons turkeys Chocolate and Chip

 Paul and Sharon Shealer of Auburn, Pennsylvania, were crowned this year’s Grand Champion Grower in the National Christmas Tree Association’s National Christmas tree contest.
 With the award, the winner gets to present a Christmas tree to the White House.

-It’s the second time that the Shealers have donated a Christmas tree to the White House.
-They first claimed the association’s top honor in 2000 and presented a tree to first lady Hillary Clinton.
+It’s the second time that the Shealers have claimed the association’s top honor.
+They presented a tree to first lady Hillary Clinton in 2000.

-Later Monday, Biden and his wife were traveling to Marine Corps Air Station, Cherry Point near the North Carolina coast to participate in Friendsgiving, or sharing a Thanksgiving-style meal with members of the military and their families.
+Later Monday, the Bidens were heading to Marine Corps Air Station, Cherry Point near the North Carolina coast for friendsgiving, or to share a Thanksgiving-style meal with members of the military and their families.

 The first lady leads a White House initiative named Joining Forces to support and promote the sacrifices and needs of military families.
 The president has pushed for and has signed several bills to help service members and veterans, including legislation expanding health care for those who were exposed to toxins from the burning of waste in Iraq or Afghanistan, or to chemicals that were used in previous conflicts.